datadotworld/data.world-r/README.md

 # data.world-r

-An R client for for interact with data.world platform.
+An R client for interact with data.world platform.

 ## Install